 Swire Pacific uses the operational control consolidation approach in the reporting of its sustainability performance.
-Appendix I contains (i) a list of companies and parts of companies which have provided information for the 2020 Swire Pacific Annual Report and Sustainability Report, (ii) a list of companies and parts of companies which have not provided information for the 2020 Swire Pacific Annual Report and Sustainability Report and (iii) changes in scope compared with 2019.
-Performance indicators are reported on a 100% basis and are not adjusted to reflect the proportion of Swire Pacific's shareholdings in operating companies.
+Appendix I contains (i) a list of companies and parts of companies which are covered in the 2021 Swire Pacific Annual Report and Sustainable Development Report, (ii) a list of companies and parts of companies which have not provided information for the 2021 Swire Pacific Annual Report and Sustainable Development Report and (iii) changes in scope compared with 2020.
+For businesses where the group exercises operational control, performance indicators are reported on a 100% basis and are not adjusted to reflect the proportion of Swire Pacific's shareholdings.